nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer/nuxeo-enhanced-viewer-installation.md

 You should contact your Nuxeo Administrator or Nuxeo sales representative to get access to these packages.
 {{/callout}}

-The ARender software is extended by Nuxeo to integrate the Nuxeo Connector and configurations/customizations.
+The ARender software is extended by Nuxeo to integrate the addon and configurations/customizations.
-The Nuxeo Connector adds to the Previewer the capability to communicate with the Nuxeo REST API, and mostly leverages the [comment & annotation endpoints]({{page page='comments#rest-api'}}).
+The addon adds to the Previewer the capability to communicate with the Nuxeo REST API, and mostly leverages the [comment & annotation endpoints]({{page page='comments'}}#rest-api).

-The ARender software is provided through 5 Docker images to pull from our Docker registry docker-arender.packages.nuxeo.com:
+The ARender software is provided through 5 Docker images to pull from our Docker registry `docker-arender.packages.nuxeo.com`:

-- nuxeo/arender-document-converter
+- `nuxeo/arender-document-converter`
-- nuxeo/arender-document-renderer
+- `nuxeo/arender-document-renderer`
-- nuxeo/arender-document-service-broker
+- `nuxeo/arender-document-service-broker`
-- nuxeo/arender-document-text-handler
+- `nuxeo/arender-document-text-handler`
-- nuxeo/arender-ui
+- `nuxeo/arender-ui`

 NEV Architecture and communication between services: